 Leadership Overview

-NANA Regional Corporation has 10 executives leading key functions including strategy, operations, technology, and finance.
+NANA Regional Corporation has 10 executives leading key functions including strategy, technology, financial oversight, and shareholder relations.

 Leadership Roles at NANA Regional Corporation